Start planning your trip

 We are only able to book between 1 and 16 travelers.
 Please adjust the number of travelers for your search.

 Only 1 child (aged 0-2) per adult is allowed

 Kairo pocket warmers are an extremely useful and cheap method to keep your hands warm in winter.
 This article explains how pocket warmers work and introduces popular types that can be found at supermarkets and convenience stores.

-Kairo is a vessel containing heat-generating liquid or powder that one can carry around to stay warm.
-It is written as 懐炉 in Japanese: the characters mean "chest pocket fireplace."
+Kairo is the name for small sachets containing heat-generating liquid or powder that one can carry around to stay warm.

 Photo by pang yu liu

 When looking back on the history of kairo, people kept warm in the 17th and 18th centuries by heating stones, sand or salt, then wrapping them in cloth and putting the bundles in their chest pockets of their clothing.
 Around the same time, ash-type kairo, made of charcoal and wood ash mixed together and placed in a metal vessel, appeared on the market.